vi/websocat/doc.md

 ### SimpleReuser

-Share underlying datagram connection between multiple outer users
+Share underlying datagram connection between multiple outer users.

+All users can write messages to the socket, messages would be interleaved (though each individual message should be atomic).
+Messages coming from inner socket will be delivered to some one arbitrary connected user.
+If that users disconnect, they will route to some other user.
+A message can be lost when user disconnects.
+User disconnections while writing a message may abort the whole reuser (or result in a broken, trimmed message, depending on settings).

 Prefixes: